Aubrey McClendon: Chesapeake Energy

-In 2011, Forbes called McClendon "America's most reckless billionaire" in a cover story on his career.
-The profile noted his high risk tolerance and cited the sale of his shares in 2008 as a reckless move.
+In 2011, Forbes called McClendon "America's most reckless billionaire", noting his high risk tolerance and cited the leveraging and forced sale of his shares in 2008 as a reckless move.
 The same year, the magazine named McClendon to its 20-20 Club, comprising the eight CEOs of public companies who had delivered annualized returns of more than 20% over a 20-year period.
-McClendon dismissed those who described him as a risk-loving wildcatter.
-"If I wanted to always do the most popular thing, then I'd be a follower," he said in 2012.
-"The funny thing is that I don't consider myself a gambler at all.
-A gambler is somebody who just closes their eyes and rolls the dice.
-We don't do that".

-Chesapeake continued to grow its gas production under McClendon from 5 million to 2.5 billion cubic feet per day from 2009 to 2013.
+Chesapeake grew its gas production under McClendon from 5 million to 2.5 billion cubic feet per day from 2009 to 2013.
 Chesapeake's discovery of large reserves of natural gas was reported to have helped reduce natural gas prices to consumers in the U.S.

-In a 2012 opinion piece discussing the development of the domestic oil and natural gas industry of the U.S. in the first decade of the 21st century, the former United States Secretary of Energy and Houston mayor Bill White described McClendon as "at the forefront of those heroes" of the American natural gas industry.

-According to allegations reported in Reuters in April 2012, McClendon took out more than $1 billion in personal loans, to finance drilling costs, from firms that were lenders to Chesapeake.
-This raised the potential for conflicts of interest and prompted questions on the corporate governance and business ethics of Chesapeake's senior management.

-On February 20, 2013, Dow Jones reported that a Chesapeake board review found no improper conduct, no improper benefit to McClendon and no increased cost to the company.